epfl-ada/ada-2023-project-team0110/README.md

 * Do shorter or longer books result in better movies?
 * When adapting a book, should the movie directors choose actors with high popularity ?
-Which actors are the best at interpreting novel characters ?